-7. MCPTT client 2 sends an MCPTT private call forwarding request to the MCPTT server.
+12. MCPTT client 2 sends an MCPTT private call forwarding request to the MCPTT server.

+13. The MCPTT server stops the timer for the no answer timeout.

-8. The MCPTT server verifies if the user at client 2 is allowed to perform forwarding based on manual input.
+14. The MCPTT server verifies if the user at client 2 is allowed to perform forwarding based on manual input.
 If the target of the MCPTT private call forwarding is a functional alias instead of an MCPTT ID the MCPTT server resolves the functional alias to the corresponding MCPTT ID for which the functional alias is active.

-8a.
-If the target of the call forwarding is a functional alias that is not active, or if the target functional is simultaneously active by multiple users and the outcome of the selection is a rejection, the MCPTT private call forwarding is cancelled, and the MCPTT server sends an MCPTT private call cancel request towards MCPTT client 1.
-Otherwise the procedure continues with step 9.
+If the target of the call forwarding is a functional alias that is not active, or if the target functional alias is simultaneously active by multiple users and the outcome of the selection is a rejection, then:

+a. the MCPTT private call forwarding is cancelled, and the MCPTT server sends an MCPTT private call cancel request towards MCPTT client 1;

-8b.
-MCPTT client 1 sends an MCPTT call private cancel response back to the MCPTT server.
+b.
+MCPTT client 1 sends an MCPTT call private call cancel response back to the MCPTT server; and

-8c.
-The MCPTT server sends an MCPTT private call forwarding response with Result equals "fail" to MCPTT client 2, and the procedure ends.
+c. the MCPTT server sends an MCPTT private call forwarding response with Result equals "fail" to MCPTT client 2, and the procedure ends.

-9. The MCPTT server stops the timer for the no answer timeout.

-10. The MCPTT server verifies that no other forwarding with the condition no answer or based on manual user input has occurred so far.

-11.The MCPTT server sends an MCPTT private call forwarding response to MCPTT client 2.
+15.The MCPTT server sends an MCPTT private call forwarding response to MCPTT client 2.

-12. The MCPTT server sends an MCPTT private call forwarding request towards the MCPTT client 1.
+16. The MCPTT server sends an MCPTT private call forwarding request towards the MCPTT client 1.
+The MCPTT server sends both the functional alias plus functional alias display name and the resolved target MCPTT ID to client 1.

-NOTE 2: The target MCPTT ID is based on the identity manually entered by the user at MCPPTT client 2 in step 6.
+NOTE 3: The target MCPTT ID or functional alias can be based on the identity manually entered by the user at MCPTT client 2 in step 11.
+The target MCPTT ID or functional alias can also be based on prior private call forwarding settings sent from MCPTT client 2 to the MCPTT server.

-13. The user at MCPTT client 1 is notified that a call forwarding is in process.

-14. MCPTT client 1 sends an MCPTT private call forwarding response back to the MCPTT server.
+17. MCPTT client 1 sends an MCPTT private call forwarding response back to the MCPTT server.

+18. The user at MCPTT client 1 is notified that a call forwarding is in process.
+If the maximum number of call forwardings has been reached, MCPTT client 1 terminates the call attempt and skips the rest of the steps.
+The user at MCPTT client 1 can be informed of the display name of the new private call target and of the reason for forwarding.

-15. MCPTT client 1 sends an MCPTT private call request towards the MCPTT server that includes a call forwarding indication set to true.
-MCPTT client 1 and MCPTT client 3 set up a security association if end-to-end encryption is used for this call.
+19. MCPTT client 1 sends an MCPTT private call request towards the MCPTT server that includes a call forwarding indication set to true and uses the MCPTT ID provided by the MCPTT server in step 16 as the target.

-16. The MCPTT server verifies that client 1 is authorized to perform the MCPTT private call as a result of the MCPTT private call forwarding request.
-The MCPTT server verifies that the MCPTT private call request contains MCPTT client 3 that is the authorized target from step 12, and the forwarding indication is set to true.
+20. The MCPTT server verifies that client 1 is authorized to perform the MCPTT private call as a result of the MCPTT private call forwarding request.
+The MCPTT server verifies that the MCPTT private call request contains MCPTT client 3 that is the authorized target from step 16, and the forwarding indication is set to true.